XilefTremb/NautilusSW/README.md

 Just remember that in any new terminal you open, you always need to start by running the "source install/setup.bash".
 Sourcing the ardu_ws is only necessary for the terminal that runs the simulation.

+Specifically to run the vision pipelines, you will need 2 additional terminals to run two different python codes.
+The first one runs the yolo model in real time on the simulation images and publishes the bounding boxes on a topic.
+In a new terminal, after sourcing nautilus_ws, run :
+  - "python3 /src/nautilus_sensors/vision/yolo_vision.py"

+The second file reads and tries to synchronise all three topics together.
+It then allows you to run your pipeline inside of the for loop in the callback.
+In yet another terminal, after sourcing nautilus_ws, run :
+  - "python3 src/nautilus_sensors/vision/image_pipeline.py"

+This code currently returns a image topic that shows coloured edges inside of the bounding boxes detected. if you wish to see what the ouput is, refer to the rqt_image_viewer mentionned above.